nkrupen/gtfs-schedule-poster-a3-map/README.md

     └── alareuna.svg                             <-- Bottom graphic/banner
 ```

 > **Important:** `Water body and GTFS files are large and are not included in the repository.
 You must download the GTFS feed and water body layers for your target transit agency / area and place them in the root directory.
-Ask a project maintainer if you need help e.g. with obtaining a .geojson file for water bodies for your area.
+Ask a project maintainer if you need help e.g. with obtaining a .geojson file for water bodies for your area (or run the blue_areas_geojson_loader.ipynb file in the project folder).
 > If Colab is used, it is sufficient to place all assets (gtfs.zip, blue_areas.geojson, logo and a bottom banner) to the /content folder, so their file path would be e.g. /content/alareuna.svg.
 ---